 Burnt weeny sandwich: atonality and the use of scales

-Igor's boogie I and II, Aybe sea, Kung fu, The little house I used to live in
+Igor's boogie I and II, Theme from Burnt weeny sandwich, Holiday in Berlin (full blown), Aybe sea, The little house I used to live in (1970), Kung fu

-Weasels ripped my flesh - YCDTOSA V: counterpoint #1 and improvisations
+Weasels ripped my flesh: counterpoint #1 and improvisations

 In 1970 Zappa met Howard Kaylan and Mark Volman, former singers of The Turtles.
 He asked them to become the front men of his new band.
 At first this new line-up of the Mothers of invention started where the previous band had stopped, with newly written material appearing on Chunga's revenge.
 Next they started working on specific subjects, building comedy acts around them.
 The groupie opera was released on Fillmore East, while Billy the mountain appeared on Just another band from L.A.
 A third sequence, the Sofa suite, only became completed with the 1992 release Playground psychotics.
 With Uncle Meat still unfinished, Zappa did manage to film 200 Motels, a movie about a band on the road.
 The soundtrack offers a bewildering variety of styles, featuring modern orchestral works as well as rock band pieces.
 The orchestral works were also planned to be performed in the shape of The suites, but the direction of the Albert Hall cancelled the concert when they noticed that they considered some of Zappa's lyrics obscene.
 Eventually The suites did appear on CD in 2015.
 The 1971 tour ended with disasters.
 In Montreux the concert hall took fire and in London Zappa got thrown off stage.

 Chunga's revenge: mainstream pop

 Transylvania boogie, Road ladies, The Nancy and Mary music, Tell me you love me, Would you go all the way?, Chunga's revenge, The clap, Rudy wants to buy yez a drink, Sharleena